Billie Holiday: Hit records

 In 1986, Joel Whitburn's company Record Research compiled information on the popularity of recordings released from the era predating rock and roll and created pop charts dating back to the beginning of the commercial recording industry.
 The company's findings were published in the book Pop Memories 1890–1954.
 Several of Holiday's records are listed on the pop charts Whitburn created.

 Holiday began her recording career on a high note with her first major release, "Riffin' the Scotch", of which 5,000 copies were sold.
 It was released under the name "Benny Goodman & His Orchestra" in 1933.

 Most of Holiday's early successes were released under the name "Teddy Wilson & His Orchestra".
 During her stay in Wilson's band, Holiday would sing a few bars and then other musicians would have a solo.
 Wilson, one of the most influential jazz pianists of the swing era, accompanied Holiday more than any other musician.
 He and Holiday issued 95 recordings together.

 In July 1936, Holiday began releasing sides under her own name.
 These songs were released under the band name "Billie Holiday & Her Orchestra".
 Most noteworthy, the popular jazz standard "Summertime" sold well and was listed on the pop charts of the time at number 12, the first time the jazz standard charted.
 Only Billy Stewart's R&B version of "Summertime" reached a higher chart placement than Holiday's, charting at number 10 thirty years later in 1966.

 Holiday had 16 best-selling songs in 1937, making the year her most commercially successful.
 It was in this year that Holiday scored her sole number one hit as a featured vocalist on the available pop charts of the 1930s, "Carelessly".
 The hit "I've Got My Love to Keep Me Warm", was also recorded by Ray Noble, Glen Gray and Fred Astaire, whose rendering was a bestseller for weeks.
 Holiday's version ranked 6 on the year-end single chart available for 1937.

-In 1939, Holiday recorded her biggest selling record, "Strange Fruit" for Commodore, charting at number 16 on the available pop charts for the 1930s.
+In 1939, Holiday recorded her biggest selling record, "Strange Fruit" for Commodore, charting at number 16 on the available pop chart for the 1930s.

 In 1940, Billboard began publishing its modern pop charts, which included the Best Selling Retail Records chart, the precursor to the Hot 100.
 None of Holiday's songs placed on the modern pop charts, partly because Billboard only published the first ten slots of the charts in some issues.
 Minor hits and independent releases had no way of being spotlighted.

 "God Bless the Child", which went on to sell over a million copies, ranked number 3 on Billboard's year-end top songs of 1941.

 On October 24, 1942, Billboard began issuing its R&B charts.
 Two of Holiday's songs placed on the chart, "Trav'lin' Light" with Paul Whiteman, which topped the chart, and "Lover Man", which reached number 5.
 "Trav'lin' Light" also reached 18 on Billboard's year-end chart.